 If a defendant gets convicted of a crime, the judge may order the defendant to pay money, called "restitution," to any victims of the crime.
 Restitution typically covers the victims' property damage, medical bills or other losses incurred by the victim due to the defendant's criminal activity.
 To learn more go to our informational article on Nevada victim restitution laws.

-What do I do if I am a crime victim and need emotional or financial help in Las Vegas, Nevada?
+What do I do if I am a crime victim and need emotional or financial help?

 One resource Nevada victims can call is the Las Vegas Police Victim Services Detail at 702-828-2955.
 Office hours are Monday to Friday from 7:00 a.m. to 4:00 p.m.
 This service provides crisis intervention and referrals to organizations offering financial or emotional support.

-Another resources is the Clark County Victim-Witness Assistant Center (WVAC) at 702-671-2500.
+Another resource is the Clark County Victim-Witness Assistant Center (WVAC) at 702-671-2500.
 It is open on Monday through Friday from 8:00 a.m. to 5:00 p.m.
 They provide witnesses with the following assistance: